 For the best suction, make sure your machine’s dust basket or bag is empty and that the brush is free of hair and other debris.
 You can improve performance even more if you take the time to clean your vacuum before you start.

 Your vacuum’s brush head is no substitute for using the crevice attachment at the base of walls and unmovable furniture.
-This should be done at least twice a month, but weekly is ideal.
+Edge cleaning should be done at least twice a month, but weekly is ideal.

 Get Under Raised Furniture